 When comparing to those with voice tech who purchased groceries in the last six months to those who’ve purchased electronics, the numbers fall sharply.
 A third of people researched these products with 27% making a purchase.
 This clearly shows that voice tech stumbles when dealing with complex queries.

-Another issue is that, while those with an interest in cutting-edge tech are likely to own and utilise voice assistant technology, there is a large level of distrust in the general public concerning the information they gather and how it is used.
+Another issue is that, while those with interest in cutting-edge tech are likely to own and utilise voice assistant technology, there is a high level of distrust in the general public concerning the information they gather and how it is used.

-Over 60% of both mobile and smart home users were concerned that personal data collected by these devices would be used by companies and the same number worried about the internet eroding their personal privacy.
+Over 60% of both mobile and smart home users are concerned about personal data collected and are worried about the internet eroding their privacy.

-What’s interesting is that these users were also much more likely to have their own security in place to safeguard their digital footprint.
-Over 70% use a private browsing when online, 68% use an ad blocker, 67% delete cookies from their browser and 55% use a VPN.
+What’s interesting is that these users are more likely to have their security in place to safeguard their digital footprint.
+Over 70% use private browsing when online, 68% use an ad blocker, 67% delete cookies from their browser, and 55% use a VPN.

-This is something that the innovators of the industry need to address.
-Public trust of companies and their use of consumer data is at an all-time low and people are actively taking steps to protect their online profile.
+It is something that the innovators of the industry need to address.
+Public trust of companies and their use of consumer data is at an all-time low, and people are actively taking steps to protect their online profile.
 While this shouldn’t be a problem for the tech-savvy demographic, companies will have to change public opinion if they want to make the most of voice search.
 If they do overcome this hurdle though, there is the potential for monumental success.

 Spread the Word

 Voice tech is here to stay.
 With the voice assistant for Android, Apple and Amazon all becoming massive parts of these companies, the tech has firmly established itself in the business strategies of these companies.
 When first introduced, many saw it as nothing more than a passing novelty.
-Now though, its established as one of the most exciting branches of the tech industry and seems certain to make a lasting mark on the world of SEO and even society in general.
+Now though, it is established as one of the most exciting branches of the tech industry and seems sure to make a lasting mark on the world of SEO and even society in general.